-Like King Cockhead the third, he lives high above the people overlooking the majesty of the suburb.
+Like King cock-head, he lives high above the people overlooking the majesty of the suburb.
 It is important that he can both literally and figuratively look down on his neighbours.
 It wasn’t a cheap property but you can’t put a price on realty elitism.

 After his morning workout, he heads into the office for a few hours to make sure the poorly paid and underappreciated millennial workforce is showing sufficient gratitude for the opportunity.
 He takes a perverse delight in telling all the plebs about the expensive renovations and holidays he is planning.
 Enjoy your rental property and weekender in Albany, shitmunchers.

 He leaves around midday for a long lunch and on the drive home, he swings by a local store to grab some affluent-meat.
 His favourite part of these half-pissed expeditions is parking his G-Class however the hell he wants.

 The fine vintage he was sipping on has made him especially villainous today so he decides to reverse in and box in a car with a “baby on board” sticker.
 As he walks off, the wild mother appears and objects, “how am I meant to get my baby in my car with you parked so close?”
 John doesn’t miss a beat, “I’ll just be a minute, sweetheart”.